Interim Digital Accessibility Policy

 - Those with cognitive impairments may use a combination of the above assistive technologies.

 Who is Responsible for Accessibility?

 Accessibility is a shared concern for anyone in the Ohio State community who has a hand in creating, sharing, and publishing digital resources.
+Digital Accessibility Coordinators are available across the university to help; log in to see Digital Acccessiblity Coordinators in your area.
 This includes the following groups:

 - Faculty should create accessible digital content and resources.
 This may include online syllabi, instructional materials (handouts, lecture notes, presentations), research materials, and public websites.

 - Students should makes their course materials accessible to everyone in their class or group.
 This may include adding captions and sharing accessible documents digitally.

 - Content creators who create and publish text, images, video, and audio must adhere to accessibility requirements when creating and publishing digital content.

 - Designers who are responsible for visual and interaction design must account for diverse needs when designing user interfaces.

 - Developers who are responsible for programming websites, web applications, and use digital content must follow accessibility specifications when building and testing sites and applications.